ines-08/BDNR/README.md

 #### Note

 The setup step that takes the longest time is the populate step.
 ETCD does not have the capability to receive data in bulk, so each key-value pair must be injected directly into the cluster independently and sequentially.
-Since the prototype requires many auxiliary structures, only 10 users and 10 events easily scale to around 400 key-value pairs, making the population process slow.
+Since the prototype requires many auxiliary structures, only 10 users and 10 events easily scale to around 400 key-value pairs, making the populate process slow.

 To mitigate this situation somewhat, we chose to populate in parallel mode, distributing the values to each of the nodes in the cluster: